Ensenada: Geography

 Many of the terrestrial or marine species inhabiting the surrounding the Greater Ensenada area in the Baja California islands are unique.
 Guadalupe Island, off the coast of the city, is one of the best places in the world for observing the great white shark.
 The island has been a wildlife sanctuary since 1975.

-The city's offshore is host to an array of aquatic mammals including the gray whale, the Guadalupe fur seal and California sea lion; terrestrial mammals include various squirrel species, otters, the ring-tailed cat, coyote, bobcat, and puma.
+The city's offshore is host to an array of aquatic mammals including the gray whale, the northern elephant seal, the Guadalupe fur seal and California sea lion; terrestrial mammals include various squirrel species, otters, the ring-tailed cat, coyote, bobcat, and puma.

 Bird species include hawks, pelicans, roadrunners, and various waterfowl and oceangoing species.

 Fish include tilapia, rainbow trout, leopard shark, and the great white shark.

-There are no rivers in the city, only surface runoff streams that flow when there is large amounts of rainfall.
+There are no rivers in the city, only surface runoff streams that flow when there have been large amounts of rainfall.

 Ensenada has one natural fresh water body, the Lagunita pond, located to the north of El Ciprés military air field, and which has ecological importance.